BlockstreamResearch/dicemix/doc/protocol.md

             for all p in P do
                 // Given p.seed, we can replay peer p's entire protocol execution, because the
                 // protocol execution is deterministic except for the input messages to be mixed,
-                // which we can recover from the DC(KE) round. replay peer p's expected protocol messages of the previous run by deriving them from p.seed and recovering peer p's purported input messages, and set p.slot_reservations[] to peer p's my_slot_reservations[] variable on the way
+                // which we can recover from the DC round. replay peer p's expected protocol messages of the previous run by deriving them from p.seed and recovering peer p's purported input messages, and set p.slot_reservations[] to peer p's my_slot_reservations[] variable on the way